 Stir in the fluffy chickpea mixture into the melted chocolate, adding the fluffy mixture 1/3 cup at a time.
 Stir until fully combine and no white bites appears.

 Fill glasses with the chocolate mousse and refrigerate one hour.

 Enjoy with extra grated chocolate, fresh berries, nuts or coconut.

-Storage: keep well in the fridge up to 3 days.
-Cover the top of each glasses with plastic wrap to avoid the top to dry outChocolate: any chocolate can be used, sugar free chocolate sweetened with stevia, milk chocolate or dark chocolate>85% are healthy keto options.Melting chocolate: you can melt the chocolate in the microwave or into a saucepan.
-Like for any chocolate mousse recipe your melted chocolate must be in a bowl at room temperature <40C.
-That is why I prefer to use the fancy French 'au bain marie' method to melt my chocolate.
+Storage: keeps well in the fridge up to 3 days.
+Cover the top of each glasses with plastic wrap to prevent the top from drying outChocolate: any chocolate can be used, sugar-free chocolate sweetened with stevia, milk chocolate or dark chocolate>85% are healthy keto options.Melting chocolate: you can melt the chocolate in the microwave or into a saucepan.
+Like for any chocolate mousse recipe, your melted chocolate must be in a bowl at room temperature.
+That's why I prefer to use the fancy French 'au bain marie' method to melt my chocolate.
 Read more here for the perfect technique.Chickpea brine: you can keep the brine up to 4 days in the fridge before using it in this recipe.
 I keep mine in an airtight container.
 No need to bring the brine to room temperature before whisking it.
-It gets fluffy even if it is very cold.
+It gets fluffy even if it's very cold.
 Fancy add ons: you can add 1/8 teaspoon chilli flakes to spices up your mousse or ground cinnamon or vanilla extract or mint extract.
 Decorate with mint leaves, fresh raspberries, coconut, chopped nuts or more grated chocolate.